DavidEaton/Eraysr/README.md

-# Eraysr: Securely Simulate File Overwriting and Deletion
+# Eraysr: Secure File Overwriting and Deletion, with Simulate Option

 ## **About**
 Eraysr is a Python-based tool designed to help users simulate the secure erasure of files and directories.
 It is particularly useful for scenarios such as: